protono/hello-algo/algos.md

 **The edit distance problem can be explained naturally with a decision tree model**.
 Strings correspond to tree nodes, and a decision round (an edit operation) corresponds to an edge of the tree.

-As shown in the followin picture, in the case of unlimited operations, each node can derive many edges, and each edge corresponds to an operation, which means that there are many possible paths from `hello` to `algo`.
+As shown in the following picture, in the case of unlimited operations, each node can derive many edges, and each edge corresponds to an operation, which means that there are many possible paths from `hello` to `algo`.

 From the perspective of decision tree, the goal of this problem is to find the shortest path between node `hello` and node `algo`.